lepidus/carinianaPreservation/README.en.md

 ## Automatic monitoring configuration

-Automatic monitoring of updates uses the OJS Cron scheduled tasks through the Acron plugin which is installed by default in OJS 3.3.x.
+Automatic monitoring of updates uses the OJS Cron scheduled tasks through the Acron plugin which is installed by default in OJS 3.3.0 and 3.4.0.

 To execute via Cron directly on the server you can use the command: